Sport and active recreation grants for facilities and equipment

 - don't have a landowner's permission

-- receive ongoing funding from the government
+- require ongoing funding from the government

 - have ongoing operational costs such as electricity, water or other utilities

-- have gaming machines or licensed areas
+- involve work on areas that have gaming machines or are licensed

 - have project management fees where the project is on council or educational institution land

-- require the replacement of like-for-like surfaces
+- involve the replacement of like-for-like surfaces

 - involve any of the following activities: